EEE8087 : Real Time Embedded Systems

 Teaching Rationale And Relationship

-This is an application-driven discipline which combines the real-time embedded design specific knowledge with general knowledge and skills of electronics design and programming.
-Therefore, the module combines the theory taught in the online sessions with applied study carried out as computer practicals and private self-directed learning.
-The essential design skills, which include analysis, synthesis, implementation and individual project management are exercised in practicals.
-Support from a qualified demonstrator staff is an important aspect of skill transfer.
+The subject combines specific knowledge of real-time embedded design with general knowledge and skills of electronics design and programming.
+The theory taught in the lecture sessions forms the basis of the applied study carried out as computer practicals.
+Essential design skills, which include analysis, synthesis and implementation, together with project management and technical writing, are also exercised in practicals and in the assessment.

 Assessment Methods